What Does it Cost to Homeschool?

 Field trips, gas money, admission for activities such as skating or bowling, phone calls, school photos, yearbook, co-ops, outside classes, anything else that is not listed above.
 Again, these are not necessarily critical items.

-Sample for three children in a satellite program (K, 2nd, and 8th):
+Sample for three children in a satellite program with some teacher support (K, 2nd, and 8th):

-At $443 per student for the year, this is still less than the average.
+At $677 per student for the year for a mid-range program and some activities, this is still less than the average.
 In subsequent years, the supplies may cost substantially less because you are buying basically just paper and pencils, or you may forego extra lessons, or put together your own curriculum package for considerable savings of up to several hundred dollars.

 Be sure to purchase your core curriculum first, then add items from the other categories as your budget allows.
 Once you have an idea of what you plan to spend, divide it by 52 and set that much aside each week in a “homeschool budget” fund.
 If you have a lump sum of money at a particular time each year (such as tax time), consider setting your budget amount aside then.
 Many of these purchases can be made as funds allow, so you might purchase school supplies in August, join the support group in September, pay for band in monthly installments, register for the state convention in April, pay for testing in May, buy curriculum in June, etc. Because I buy very little curriculum at this point, I have actually begun a homeschool year with no resources or curriculum outlay, paying as we went for memberships, classes, etc.